pivotal/docs-tap/install.md

     Added installed package 'api-portal' in namespace 'tap-install'
     ```

-5. Visit [API portal for VMware Tanzu](https://docs.pivotal.io/api-portal/1-0/) for more information about API portal.
+5. For more information about API portal, see [API portal for VMware Tanzu](https://docs.pivotal.io/api-portal).

 ## Install Services Control Plane (SCP) Toolkit